 Skin Cancer Diagnosis in Princeton and Monroe, NJ

 A skin cancer diagnosis may not be something you think about receiving from an ear, nose and throat doctor; however, many skin cancers present themselves in one of these areas.
-Board-certified otolaryngologist Dr. Scott Kay, FACS, can diagnose and treat skin cancer at his the Central New Jersey area clinic, serving the communities of Princeton and Plainsboro.
+Board-certified otolaryngologist Dr. Scott Kay, FACS, can diagnose and treat skin cancer at his the Central New Jersey area clinic, serving the communities of Princeton, Monroe and Plainsboro.

 What is a Skin Cancer Diagnosis?